farscapian/clams-app-docker/README.md

 ## Developing Prisms

+When deploying your application to a local docker engine, the CLN plugin path will get mounted into the CLN containers.
+If you want to make updates to the prism-plugin.py, do so then run the `reload_dev_plugins.sh` script.

-If you're interested in developing prisms on your local docker engine, consider setting the `DEV_PLUGIN_PATH=/home/username/cln-plugins` in your environment file.
+If you want, you can set `DEV_PLUGIN_PATH=/home/username/cln-plugins` in your environment file.
 When this variable is set, the `roygbiv-stack` scripts will mount the path into the CLN containers.
-So, make your changes to the `prism-plugin.py` plugin (or whatever you're developing), then you can simply run the `reload_dev_plugins.sh` which iterates over all your CLN nodes and instructs them re-register the plugins.
+Again, just run `reload_dev_plugins.sh` and your deployed CLN nodes will get refreshed.

 ## third party hosting